mrchantey/ecsy-baby/README.md

 ### Danger zone
 - The current implementation of the 'execute' method means that only systems with a populated query will be run.
 	- This means that systems which run on external resources or singletons may be excluded from the execute loop.
+- Unlike Unity, Babylonjs does not automatically update the world matrix, this must be done manually

 ### Changelog